-If you are married or are in a civil partnership, and you care for one or more dependent person(s)you may be entitled to a tax credit under Irish taxation law.
-The following article will explain what exactly the home carer’s tax credit is.
-You’ll also find out about the key rules that stipulate your eligibility and the rates in 2017 for the home carer’s tax credit.
+If you’re a home carer, you may qualify for the Home Carer Tax Credit.
+This article explains exactly what the home carer’s tax credit is.
+You’ll also find out about the key rules that stipulate your eligibility and the current rates for the Home Carer’s tax credit.

 Home Carers Tax Credit is tax relief for married couples or civil partners (where they are assessed jointly for tax purposes), where one person stays at home caring for a dependent person.
 If one spouse or civil partner takes care of a dependent person at home, that person may qualify for a home carer’s tax credit that reduces the amount of tax they as a couple need to pay to the Revenue Commissioners.

-This type of tax relief is one that many people unnecessarily miss out on either because they are unaware of its existence or they are unsure if they qualify.
+Many people miss out either because they are unaware, or are unsure if they qualify.
 For example, a wife or husband taking care of the kids at home full-time is likely to qualify for the tax credit.

 Qualifying for Home Carer’s Tax Credit

 There are a few conditions you need to meet to become eligible for a home carer’s tax credit.
 The conditions mainly relate to the definition of a dependent person.
-For the purposes of determining eligibility to receive a home carer’s tax credit, one spouse or civil partner must be taking care of a dependent person.
+To determine eligibility to receive a home carer’s tax credit, one spouse or civil partner must be taking care of a dependent person.

 A dependent person is defined as: